 He is artistic co-director and founder of the new music ensemble ΤΕΤΤΤΙΞ.
-The ensemble was founded in 2017 and gave its first two performances in 2018.
+The ensemble was founded in 2017 together with fellow musicians and composers and gave its first two performances in 2018.

 As a singer/performer, he focuses on challenging and demanding singing and music-theatre works, including “Kassandra” by Iannis Xenakis and “Anaparastasis I” by Jani Christou, as well as modal singing of the Medieval and Renaissance era.
 He has performed together with the ASKO/Schönberg Ensemble, ASKO Kammerkoor, the Ballata Ensemble, the Athens State Orchestra and the Greek National Choir.
 Additionally, he participated in several premieres by young composers or artists of other disciplines.
 In 2013 Karyn Benquet invited him to the Nederlands Dans Theater, for her choreography “Ensuing” where he sung and improvised on stage.
 In 2014 he was invited by the School of Arts – Ghent Conservatory [BE] to perform and teach Christou’s work as part of the Week of Contemporary Music 2014.